yhcfu/WidevineProxy2/README.md

 # WidevineProxy2
 An extension-based proxy for Widevine EME challenges and license messages. \
-Modifies the challenge before it reaches the web player and obtains the decryption keys from the response.
+Modifies the challenge before it reaches the web player and retrieves the decryption keys from the response.

 ## Features
 + User-friendly / GUI-based
-+ Bypasses one-time tokens, hashes and license wrapping
++ Bypasses one-time tokens, hashes, and license wrapping
 + JavaScript native Widevine implementation
 + Supports Widevine Device files
 + Manifest V3 compliant